 Common Name: Native Rosella

-Hibiscus heterophyllus is a Evergreen Shrub up to 1.80 metres tall.
+Hibiscus heterophyllus is an evergreen shrub that can grow up to 1.80 metres tall.

 It has edible and miscellaneous uses.

 Moist eucalyptus forests, jungle gullies and rainforest edges[

 Prefers a well-drained humus rich fertile soil in full sun[

 This species is not very hardy in Britain, it is unlikely to succeed outdoors even in the mildest areas of the country.
 However, it might be possible to grow it as a half-hardy annual, to flower in its first year from seed.

 Leaves and young shoots - raw or cooked.
 Pleasantly acid[